 There's one more consideration.
 Older homes and those with a plethora of construction detail are notorious for needing constant maintenance.
 Without doing that regular work, your house will start to fall apart and lose much of its home value.
 If maintenance really isn't your thing, you may want a house that's newly- or recently built, or one with modern lines and less detailing.

 Hopefully, you've been taking notes on all of the features you want in your dream home.
 Your budget and wish list will help you focus while surfing real estate sites, going through real estate listings in the newspaper, or telling your realtor the goals you're hoping to achieve with your home purchase.

-Deciding what you really want in your perfect home has one other major benefit: once your real estate agent has narrowed down the search, there’s a good chance there will be fewer potential buyers competing for your dream home, even in a hot real estate market.
+Deciding what you really want in your perfect home has one other significant benefit: once your real estate agent has narrowed down the search, there's a good chance there will be fewer potential buyers competing for your dream home, even in a hot real estate market.